CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/2dg60.png)

 1. Copy the code from `https://raw.githubusercontent.com/CloudLabs-MCW/MCW-Continuous-delivery-in-Azure-DevOps/microsoft-devops-with-github-v2/Hands-on%20lab/docker-flow.yml` ***(1)*** link and paste it in the end of the file.
-Make sure there are no identation errors.
+Make sure there are no indentation errors.

    ![](media/2dg61.png)

 1. Click on **Start commit** ***(1)***, provide the details mentioned below and click on **Propose changes** ***(5)***.

    - Provide `workitem ID Updated` ***(2)*** as title.
-Make sure provide the same **Work item ID** which was created in earlier step in Azure DevOps.
+Make sure to provide the same **Work item ID** which was created in the earlier step in Azure DevOps.
    - Select **Create a new branch for this commit and start a pull request** ***(3)***  and name new branch as **deploy webapp** ***(4)***.

    ![](media/2dg62.png)